 The trouble is, half the time, any hope the play could win over potential supporters is obliterated by insulting them throughout the play.
 Perhaps these theatre makers have a reason why behaving this way is justified and the targets of their ire deserve to be collectively treated this way.
 It doesn’t matter.
 You do not win friends and influence people by talking down to them – how can so many people not see this?

 I’ve really got nothing else to say about this one.
-There’s an infinite number of alternative ways winning people over that doesn’t involve behaving like an arsehole to them.
+There’s an infinite number of alternative ways winning people over that doesn’t involve behaving treating them like dirt.
 And if your entire political cause is based on treating everybody else as the enemy – well, you’re doomed anyway.

 9: Excessive self-indulgence